devansh-07/resumify/README.md

 # resumify
-A Python package which uses fpdf library to create Resumes.
+A Python package which uses fpdf library for creating resumes.